Émile Baudot

-Jean-Maurice-Émile Baudot (/fr/; 11 September 1845 – 28 March 1903), French telegraph engineer and inventor of the first means of digital communication Baudot code, was one of the pioneers of telecommunications.
+Jean-Maurice-Émile Baudot (/fr/; 11 September 1845 – 28 March 1903) was a French telegraph engineer and inventor of the first means of digital communication Baudot code.
+He was one of the pioneers of telecommunications.
 He invented a multiplexed printing telegraph system that used his code and allowed multiple transmissions over a single line.
 The baud unit was named after him.

 Early life

 Baudot was born in Magneux, Haute-Marne, France, the son of farmer Pierre Émile Baudot, who later became the mayor of Magneux.
 His only formal education was at his local primary school, after which he carried out agricultural work on his father's farm before joining the French Post & Telegraph Administration as an apprentice operator in 1869.

 The telegraph service trained him in the Morse telegraph and also sent him on a four-month course of instruction on the Hughes printing telegraph system, which was later to inspire his own system.

 After serving briefly during the Franco-Prussian War, he returned to civilian duties in Paris in 1872.